-On-programme - typically 30 months The apprentice must complete training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard.
-The apprentice must complete training towards English and maths qualifications in line with the apprenticeship funding rules.
+On-programme - typically 30 months The apprentice must complete training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard. ' The apprentice must complete training towards English and maths qualifications in line with the apprenticeship funding rules.
 The apprentice must complete training towards any other qualifications listed in the occupational standard.
 The qualification(s) required are: CIPS L6 Professional diploma in procurement and supply The apprentice must compile a portfolio of evidence.
-End-point assessment gateway The employer must be content that the apprentice is working at or above the occupational standard.
-The apprentice's employer must confirm that they think the apprentice: is working at or above the occupational standard as a senior procurement and supply chain professional • has the evidence required to pass the gateway and is ready to take the EPA The apprentice must have passed any other qualifications listed in the senior procurement and supply chain professional occupational standard ST0811.
+End point concernant actours End-point assessment gateway The employer must be content that the apprentice is working at or above the occupational standard.
+The apprentice's employer must confirm that they think the apprentice: is working at or above the occupational standard as a senior procurement and supply chain professional has the evidence required to pass the gateway and is ready to take the EPA The apprentice must have passed any other qualifications listed in the senior procurement and supply chain professional occupational standard ST0811.
 The qualification(s) required are: Units L6M1 L6M2 L6M3 and 3 optional units towards CIPS L6 Professional diploma in procurement and supply The apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules.
 For the professional discussion underpinned by a portfolio of evidence. the apprentice must submit a portfolio of evidence.
 The apprentice must submit any policies and procedures as requested by the EPAO.
-End-point assessment - typically 4 months Grades available for each assessment method: Presentation with questions • fail • pass distinction Professional discussion underpinned by a portfolio of evidence. • fail • pass distinction Case study test fail pass • pass distinction Overall EPA and apprenticeship can be graded: • fail • pass • distinction Professional recognition This apprenticeship aligns with Chartered Institute of Procurement and Supply for Membership The apprenticeship will either wholly or partially satisfy the requirements for registration at this level.
+End-point assessment - typically 4 months Grades available for each assessment method: Presentation with questions • fail • pass distinction Professional discussion underpinned by a portfolio of evidence. • fail • pass distinction Case study test • fail • pass merit distinction Overall EPA and apprenticeship can be graded: fail • pass distinction

-Senior procurement and supply chain professional / Institute for Apprenticeships and Technical Education successful completion of the CIPS Level 4 Diploma or the Level 4 Commercial Procurement and Supply apprenticeship successful completion of the CIPS Level 5 Advanced Diploma successful completion of the CIPS Level 6 Professional Diploma or the Level 6 Senior Procurement and Supply Chain Professional apprenticeship.
-Re-sits and re-takes Re-take and re-sit grade cap: pass • Re-sit timeframe: typically 2 months Re-sit timeframe: typically 2 monthsRe-take timeframe: typically 3 months
+N Professional recognition This apprenticeship aligns with Chartered Institute of Procurement and Supply for Membership The apprenticeship will either wholly or partially satisfy the requirements for registration at this level.
+The requirements for Membership are: successful completion of the CIPS Level 4 Diploma or the Level 4 Commercial Procurement and Supply apprenticeship successful completion of the CIPS Level 5 Advanced Diploma successful completion of the CIPS Level 6 Professional Diploma or the Level 6 Senior Procurement and Supply Chain Professional apprenticeship.
+Re-sits and re-takes Re-take and re-sit grade cap: pass Re-sit timeframe: typically 2 months Re-take timeframe: typically 3 months